mrgnhnt96/revali/doc-site/docs/constructs/revali_server/lifecycle-components/lifecycle-components.md

 When a request is received by the server, it is passed to the middleware which will performs it's task.
 The middleware then passes the request to the controller's endpoint which will process the request and resolve the response to send.
 The response is then passed back to the middleware in reverse order.
 Finally, the response is then sent back to the client.

 :::caution
-"Middleware" used in this context is a general term used to describe lifecycle components and is not the same as the `Middleware` component used in the `revali` framework.
+"Middleware" used in this context is a general term used to describe _any_ Lifecycle Component and is not the same as the `Middleware` component used in the `revali` framework.
 :::

 ### Exceptions